 - (a) manages the group of financial assets and financial liabilities on the basis of the entity's net exposure to a particular market risk (or risks) or to the credit risk of a particular counterparty in accordance with the entity's documented risk management or investment strategy; - (b) provides information on that basis about the group of financial assets and financial liabilities to the entity's key management personnel, as defined in LKAS 24 Related Party Disclosures; and - (c) is required or has elected to measure those financial assets and financial liabilities at fair value in the statement of financial position at the end of each reporting period. - The exception in paragraph 48 does not pertain to financial statement presentation.
 In some cases the basis for the presentation of financial instruments in the statement of financial position differs from the basis for the measurement of financial instruments, for example, if a SLFRS does not require or permit financial instruments to be presented on a net basis.
 In such cases an entity may need to allocate the portfolio-level adjustments (see paragraphs 53-56) to the individual assets or liabilities that make up the group of financial assets and financial liabilities managed on the basis of the entity's net risk exposure.
 An entity shall perform such allocations on a reasonable and consistent basis using a methodology appropriate in the circumstances. - An entity shall make an accounting policy decision in accordance with LKAS 8 Accounting Policies, Changes in Accounting Estimates and Errors to use the exception in paragraph 48.
-An entity that uses the exception shall apply that accounting policy, including its policy for allocating bid-ask adjustments (see paragraphs 53-55) and credit adjustments (see paragraph 56), if applicable, consistently from period to period for a particular portfolio. - The exception in paragraph 48 applies only to financial assets, financial liabilities and other contracts within the scope of SLFRS 9 Financial Instruments (or LKAS 39 Financial Instruments: Recognition and Measurement, if SLFRS 9 has not yet been adopted).
-The references to financial assets and financial liabilities in paragraphs 48-51 and 53-56 should be read as applying to all contracts within the scope of, and accounted for in accordance with, SLFRS 9 (or LKAS 39, if SLFRS 9 has not yet been adopted), regardless of whether they meet the definitions of financial assets or financial liabilities in LKAS 32 Financial Instruments: Presentation.
+An entity that uses the exception shall apply that accounting policy, including its policy for allocating bid-ask adjustments (see paragraphs 53-55) and credit adjustments (see paragraph 56), if applicable, consistently from period to period for a particular portfolio. - The exception in paragraph 48 applies only to financial assets, financial liabilities and other contracts within the scope of LKAS 39 Financial Instruments: Recognition and Measurement or SLFRS 9 Financial Instruments.
+The references to financial assets and financial liabilities in paragraphs 48-51 and 53-56 should be read as applying to all contracts within the scope of, and accounted for in accordance with, LKAS 39 or SLFRS 9, regardless of whether they meet the definitions of financial assets or financial liabilities in LKAS 32 Financial Instruments: Presentation.